MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Format-Wide.md

 displayed.
 The parameter name "Property" is optional.
 You cannot use the **Property** and **View** parameters in the same command.

-The value of the **Property** parameter can be a new calculated property.The calculated property can be a script block or a hash table.
+The value of the **Property** parameter can be a new calculated property.
+The calculated property can be a script block or a hash table.
 Valid key-value pairs are:

 - Expression - `<string>` or `<script block>`